esamattis/piler/README.md

 Javascript/CoffeeScript files will be automatically loaded and sent to the browser.

-It is also aware of development and production modes.
+Express-share is also aware of development and production modes.
 In development mode it makes sure that caching won't get in your way etc. In production mode it takes all the Javascript code and **concatenates them in to a single .js file, minifies it using [Uglifyjs][]** and caches it in memory.

 Lets start with a small [example][] code to get you excited!